Perl-Apollo/Corinna/templates/rfc/method-modifiers.md

 # CAVEATS

-Be extremely careful if you use method modifiers to alter the outout.
+Be extremely careful if you use method modifiers to alter the output.
 If multiple modifiers are used and one adds $10 to a total and another one adds 20% VAT (tax), the final result will depend on the order the modifiers have been applied.
 Because this order is not guaranteed, you cannot be sure of what the